What is a CDT?

 The Denture People are a group of CDT’s sharing a web site to which we all contribute.
 You can access any of these providers for details of their services and they can be found using the various search tools on the site.

 The Denture People are an expanding group dedicated to the professional delivery of dentures direct to the public.
-Check the Locate Us page for your nearest or preferred clinic.
+Check the Listings page for your nearest or preferred clinic.